Delta456/delta456.github.io/content/experience.md

 **Occupation**: Software Engineer Intern
 **Location**: California, United States · Remote

-- Worked on adding new features to the Go GUI **Gio**.
+- Worked on adding new features like using the Go GUI framework **Gio**
-- Refactored tons of CLI code for _better performance_ and _error handling_ and added new checks and features.
+- Refactored tons of CLI code for _better usability_
+- Added _error handling_ and new checks and features to improve the functionality.
-- Worked with Svelte and added a few components like the **left chat panel**.
+- Worked with Svelte and made components like the **left chat panel** which helps to navigate chats.